Danyu999/DistributedHashTable/results/assignment_2/chronological_progress.md

 * Decided to not have servers confirm that the commit was done after receiving a commit message.
 If the client was able to send a Commit message, then it knows that eventually the commit will actually happen on all relevant servers.

-* I realized that the locktable is unneccessary as I worked more with it and the hashtable.
+* I realized that the locktable is unnecessary as I worked more with it and the hashtable.
 Instead of making and using a locktable, I can lock the locks in the hashtable from outside the hashtable and then do my operations.
 However, I will leave it with the locktable since it's nice to separate the two.